rambabar/Attendance_System/README.md

 # Attendance_System

-* In this Computer Vision Deep Learning Project, for face recognition used Insightface pre-trained deep learning model which build on MXNet library.
+## In this Computer Vision Deep Learning Project,
+* For face recognition used Insightface pre-trained deep learning model which build on MXNet library.
 * For face detection or identification implemented MTCNN deep learning algorithm.